Bamboo

 CHARACTERISTICS

 Bamboo falls into one of two groups, depending on what goes on beneath the surface.
 Clumping bamboo has short, thick rhizomes that spread relatively slowly in fairly small areas.
 The rhizomes of running bamboo have a markedly horizontal growth habit, which leads them to spread rapidly.
-Clumping bamboos are from tropical areas, while running bamboos tend to be from more temperate regions.
+Clumping bamboos are from tropical areas, while running bamboos tend to originate from more temperate regions.

 New stalks, covered by a papery sheath bearing bristly hairs, sprout from the plant's rhizomes each spring.
 Each stalk, called a culm, maintains the same diameter from sprout to full-grown cane.
 The width of the bamboo shoot portends its ultimate height: the thicker it is, the taller it will be when it reaches its full size, about 90 days after breaking the soil surface.
 Once the stalk's maximum height is reached, the rest of the plant's energy goes into leaf development and extending the root stock.

-Eventually, at a point in time that varies by species, the bamboo plant develops grass-type flowers.
+Eventually, at a point in time that varies by species, the bamboo develops grass-type flowers.
 When pollinated, the blossoms produce seeds, and the entire plant, which at this point has spread over a wide area, dies.
-An unknown mechanism causes each species to flower globally and die back at the same time.
+An unknown system causes each species to flower globally and die back at the same time.
 Some types flower every 50 years; others don't flower for more than 100 years.

 CULTIVATION